High court's Alabama ruling sparks alarm over voting rights

 “If this was the epicenter of the earthquake, the tremors are going to be felt in state legislatures, city councils and county commissions — all of which are currently going through some form of redistricting right now,” said England.

-Associated Press writers Mark Sherman and Farnoush Amiri in Washington and Kim Chandler in Montgomery, Alabama, contributed to this report.
+Associated Press writers Mark Sherman and Chris Megerian in Washington and Kim Chandler in Montgomery, Alabama, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.